Fernandicus/observer-container/README.md

 ## 🏋️ Motivation

-This library intends to keep the related observers well organized in the same place.
+This library is intended to keep related observers well organized in the same place.

 The approach is that instead of having multiple Subject instances for the different use cases, to have one subject that imports all the related Observers.